 Approval Center – Revamped

-The release of ThreatLocker’s new approval center brings about a plethora of changes.
-Here we will cover significant differences between the two builds.
+The release of ThreatLocker’s new Approval Center brings about a plethora of changes.
+Here we will cover the significant differences between the two builds.

 Previously the Approval Center allowed you to either permit a file or ignore it by the use of the following two buttons: